What You Need to Know About Pump Operator

 - Connect hoses and pipelines to pumps and vessels prior to material transfer, using hand tools.

 - Collect and deliver sample solutions for laboratory analysis.

 - Tend vessels that store substances such as gases, liquids, slurries, or powdered materials, checking levels of substances by using calibrated rods or by reading mercury gauges and tank charts.

 - Read operating schedules or instructions or receive verbal orders to determine amounts to be pumped.

 - Turn valves and start pumps to start or regulate flows of substances such as gases, liquids, slurries, or powdered materials.

-When polled, Pump Operators say the following skills are most frequently used in their jobs:
+Pump Operators state the following job skills are important in their day-to-day work.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.